Society and Ethics

 The Society and Ethics department at Neatherd aims to cover a diverse curriculum, consisting of lessons focussed on religion and belief, whilst making explicit links to PSHE and Citizenship.

 We offer an explorative and student-led approach to Society and Ethics, which allows students to investigate their own beliefs and attitudes while at the same time learning to respect and understand those of others.
-We are a diverse and varied staff with an array of skills and headed by an RS specialist; we are dedicated to helping students express their own views while become more accepting of people in the world around them.
+We are a diverse and varied staff with an array of skills and lead by three RS specialists; we are dedicated to helping students express their own views while become more accepting of people in the world around them.

 Key Stage 3

-For Years 7 – 8, we take an enquiry-based approach to Society and Ethics.
+For Years 7 – 8, we aim to prepare students for knowledge required for the GCSE course and therefore teach units linked explicitly take an enquiry-based approach to Society and Ethics.
 We consider fundamental questions of human existence from a variety of religious, non-religious and individual viewpoints whilst also teaching students personal, social and health education.
-Each unit is based on a question, such as:

-The main religions we study in Key Stage 3 are Christianity and Islam, with all four other major world religions studied in line with the Norfolk Agreed Syllabus.
-We also consider secular views, in particular Humanist views whilst answering key questions based on which topics are covered and students’ own interests.
+At key stage three we study Christianity, Islam and Humanism in preparation for the GCSE course.
+We also consider secular views whilst answering key questions based on which topics are covered and students’ own interests.
 Students are encouraged to draw their own conclusions based on what they have studied.

 Key Stage 4

-All pupils in Years 9 - 11 follow the EdExcel full course RS GCSE, whilst engaging in fundamental PSHE and Citizenship education.
+All pupils in Years 9 - 11 follow the Edexcel full course RS GCSE, whilst engaging in fundamental PSHE and Citizenship education during collapsed curriculum days.
 Topics covered are:

 Religious Studies GCSE